What is MRI?

 MRI scans give fantastic images of bones, ligaments, tendons, nerves, discs and organs.
 They can diagnose fractures, muscular or ligament tears, spinal disc bulges or nerve entrapment.
 They are the Gold Standard for diagnosing musculoskeletal pathology and neuropathology, and many clinicians appreciate the incredibly detailed images that they produce.

 At Oryon Imaging, we offer affordable diagnostic imaging in the heart of Central London.
-If you need a scan, we’re an efficient, affordable and quick option, with MRI scans from £250, Ultrasound from £265, X-ray from £55 and DEXA from £95.
+If you need a scan, we’re an efficient, affordable and quick option, with MRI scans from £275, Ultrasound from £295, X-ray from £70 and DEXA at £115.
 Use our secure online community, Connect, to book scans and see results afterwards.

 Cristiano Costa is a Senior Radiographer at Oryon Imaging.
 To book a scan or refer a patient, click on Book now.